-I. Academic, Residence, and Behavioral Requirements and Responsibilities chorus, band, and orchestra festivals or competitions, competitive speech, and cheerleading.
+Academic, Residence, and Behavioral Requirements and Responsibilities

+MCPS Academic Requirements: These academic requirements apply to athletics, MHSA sponsored chorus, band, and orchestra festivals or competitions, competitive speech, and cheerleading.
 Students may not participate in spring tryouts (i.e., cheerleading) if they are ineligible.